 Testing Different Settings

 For instance, exporting a video for TikTok?
 Go for that 1080×1920 resolution with a 5,000 kbps bitrate.
 Those settings ensure you get noticed in the fast-scrolling feeds.
-Do a few test exports and compare.
+Do a few test exports and compare them.
 See how file size impacts quality.
 Play around with frame rates, too; 60 fps works wonders for fast action, while 24 fps lends a cinematic feel.

 Try different settings, don’t be shy about experimenting, and see what works best for your audience.